eivra-sm/APM1110/README.md

 # APM1110

-This is for the completion for **Formative Assessments** in APM 1110 or Probability and Probability Distribution.
+This is for the completion of **Formative Assessments** in APM 1110 or Probability and Probability Distribution.

 Members:
 - Arvie M. Sinocruz